An abundance of teaching conferences augment extensive hands-on education at UC San Diego.

 VA San Diego Healthcare System Medical Center, we have a variety of teaching conferences.
-At the Hillcrest campus, we have Morning Teaching Conference on Monday, Tuesday, Thursday and Friday.
+At the Hillcrest campus, we have Morning Teaching Conference 4 days per week.
 The format is case based; one resident will present a recent case he/she has recently encountered.
 The chief resident then leads a discussion focusing on the differential diagnosis and/or management.
 In addition, one of our general hospitalists or one of our teaching attendings (usually a sub-specialist or physician-scientist) will present a topic with focused discussion afterwards.
 This is a well-attended conference by all ward residents, consult residents, medical students, and faculty.

 Medicine Grand Rounds are held once a week on Wednesday mornings, where faculty and housestaff meet together at the

 UC San Diego School of Medicine campus in La Jolla to hear speakers who are nationally recognized in their fields of expertise.
 The conference is also streamed live to the Hillcrest campus for those unable to attend in person.